 - Vitiligo: Loss of color in patches of skin

-- Pityriasis alba: Scaly patches of light pink or red skin, most common in children and young adults, and associated with eczema
+- Pityriasis alba: Light patches that may be slightly scaly, most common in children and young adults, and associated with eczema.

 - Tinea versicolor: A fungal infection that results in patches of lighter or darker skin